This is a paid sponsorship with Nellie’s Free Range Eggs, although all opinions are my own.

 Instructions

-- Pour the mixture evenly into four ramekins.
-Place the ramekins inside a large shallow baking dish and fill with water about halfway.
-Place in the oven and bake for about 45 minutes.
+- Place in the oven and bake for about 45 minutes.
 The custard should be jiggly yet firm in the middle.
 Remove from the water bath.
-Cover with plastic wrap and place in the refrigerator for, at least, 2 hours.
+Cover with plastic wrap and let chill in the refrigerator for at least 2 hours.

 - Prep Time: 2 hours 10 mins